goFrendiAsgard/zaruba/docs/core-concept/tasks.md

 💀 🎉 🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉
 💀 🎉 Job Complete!!! 🎉🎉🎉
 ```

+As you can see, this is what `check` property actually is for.
+It tells Zaruba how to check your service readiness.
+Any task with `check` property set will be considered as long running service.

 > 💡 __TIPS:__  You might wonder why the server log doesn't show up unless you terminate it with `ctrl + c`.
 This is happened because of python buffering mechanism.
 To turn off this feature, you can set `PYTHONUNBUFFERED` to `1`. (i.e: by using this as start command, `start: [bash, -c, 'sleep 10 && export PYTHONUNBUFFERED=1 && python -m http.server 8080']`)